PHSKC-APDE/HEAL_Parks_Analysis/2023/README.md

 - SOPARCActivities.csv & SOPARCActivitiesExpanded.csv (all activity data
   at the individual record level.
 The expanded version includes some park information already attached for human readability)

+## Documentation

+- Latex math chunks do not render correctly when the README.me is viewed on github
+- Latex in-line math does not render at all when the README.me is viewed on github
+- Some package/visualization is preventing a non-html compilation of github markdown